-The board will notify the parent/guardian and student of its response to the grievance within ten (10) school business days after the date that the school board reviewed the grievance.
+The board will notify the parent/guardian and student of its response to the grievance within ten (10) school business days after the date when the grievance was presented.
 The short-term suspension will continue notwithstanding implementation of the grievance procedure, unless the principal, superintendent, or board elects to postpone such action.